Contract and getting started

 NO!
 We do not charge setup fees.

 The standard full service property management fee is 8% of monthly rent.
 There is a Leasing Fee once we place a tenant for you.
-For full service management clients, this is the greater of $500 or 50% of 1 full month rent.
+For standard service management clients, this is the greater of $500 or 50% of 1 full month rent.
 This includes a commission for a referring agent who may bring the tenant.

 We also offer Premium Property Management service at 10% of the monthly rent, which includes several additional valuable services.
 Please see Pricing here for more detail.